Coupled-cluster theory for trapped bosonic mixtures

 Now, we evaluate the series of coupled Eqs.~\ref{eqn_4.20} to ~\ref{eqn_4.24} in order to determine the unknown coefficients.
 The series contains sets of equation having excitation operators, $T_n^{(1)}$, $T_m^{(2)}$, and $T_{n^\prime m^\prime}^{(12)}$, where ideally $n$ and $n^\prime$ run from 1 to $N_1$ and $m$ and $m^\prime$ run from 1 to $N_2$, see Eqs.~\ref{eqn_2.7} to ~\ref{eqn_2.9}.
-In practice, one has to truncate the expansions of $T_n^{(1)}$, $T_m^{(2)}$, and $T_{n^\prime m^\prime}^{(12)}$.
-If $T_n^{(1)}$ and $T_m^{(2)}$ each consists of one excitation to the virtual orbital we call it coupled-cluster singles approach.
+In practice, one has to truncate the expansions of $T_n^{(1)}$, $T_m^{(2)}$, and $T_{n^\prime m^\prime}^{(12)}$. {If each of the excitation operators}, $T_n^{(1)}$ and $T_m^{(2)}$, consists of one excitation to the virtual orbital we call it coupled-cluster singles approach.
 When $T_n^{(1)}$ and $T_m^{(2)}$ each contains two excitations to the virtual orbital, and $T_{n^\prime m^\prime}^{(12)}$ consists two simultaneous single excitations to the virtual orbitals, we call it coupled-cluster singles doubles for bosonic mixture (CCSD-M).